paldhous/ucb/2014/dataviz/md_raw/class9.md

 ### Introducing QGIS

-[GQIS](http://qgis.org/en/site/) is the leading free, open source Geographic Information Systems (GIS) program.
+[GQIS](http://qgis.org/en/site/) is the leading free, open source Geographic Information Systems (GIS) application.
 It is capable of sophisticated geodata processing and analysis, and also can be used to design publication-quality data-driven maps.

 The possibilities are almost endless, but you don't need to be a GIS expert to put it to effective use for both displaying geographic data in static maps, and for processing data for use in making interactive online maps.